 13. Right to Specific Performance.
 Notwithstanding Section 12 to the contrary, either party shall be entitled to specific performance or other equitable relief in any court of competent jurisdiction in order to exercise their respective rights with respect to the Pipeline Capacity in accordance with the terms of this Agreement.
+In addition, in the event that any of the Enron Parties is in default of any provision of this Agreement or in Default of the Master Netting Agreement, and ENA shall be seeking to exercise any of its remedies against the Pipeline Capacity in accordance with Section 6 above, the ISDA Agreement, the Master Netting Agreement or otherwise, then, notwithstanding any agreement to the contrary andalthough any of the Enron Parties may exercise any other rights and remedies which it may have under the ISDA Agreement, the Master Netting Agreement or the Underlying Master Agreements, ET Gas or any of the PG&E Parties shall be entitled for a period of ten days to pay any Settlement Amount or Final Settlement Amount or otherwise cure the event giving rise to ENA’s right to exercise any of such remedies, and subject to such payment or cure, ENA shall release the Pipeline Capacity in accordance with the applicable terms of this Agreement (i.e., Section 3, 4 or 7 hereof).

 14. Amendments.
 Except as otherwise provided herein, the terms of this Agreement may be waived, altered or amended only by an instrument in writing duly executed by the ENA and ET Gas.

 15. Successors and Assigns.
-This Agreement shall be binding upon and inure to the benefit of the respective permitted successors and assigns of the ENA and ET Gas.
+This Agreement shall be binding upon and inure to the benefit of the respective permitted successors and assigns of the ENA and ET Gas and upon any Designee and its permitted successors and assigns.
 Each of the parties may assign this Agreement to a party to whom it has assigned its interests in respect of the Gas Transactions, so long as the assignment of the Gas Transactions is to an assignee permitted under the ISDA Agreement and the Master Netting Agreement.
 Except as provided in the preceding sentence, neither ENA nor ET Gas may assign or transfer any of its rights or obligations hereunder without the prior written consent of each of the other parties.

 16. Counterparts.
 This Agreement may be executed in any number of counterparts, all of which taken together shall constitute one and the same instrument and any of the parties hereof may execute this Agreement by signing any such counterpart.